 Hours.
 Students are strongly encouraged to schedule appointments to minimize waiting time and to allow students the opportunity to establish a relationship with one clinician.
 Appointments are available by calling 480/965-3349.
 Patients with urgent health care problems may be seen at the Student Health and Wellness Center's Acute Care Clinic on a same-day basis.
-The clinic opens at 9 A.M.
-Tuesdays and Thursdays and 8 A.M. other weekdays.
-It closes at 5 P.M.
+The clinic is open weekdays from 9 A.M. to 5:30 P.M.